johnroutledge/milestone-project-3/README.md

 * The navbar collapses to a burger menu on smaller screens to increase the available screen area
 * The same footer appears on every page to maintain consistency and give quick access to relevant social media links
 * The home page incorporates content hinting by partially revealing an element just above the fold
-* Images on homepage include reveal text functionality behind questions enouraging people to explore further
+* Images on homepage include reveal text functionality behind questions encouraging people to explore further
 * People can register for free which also allocates them 100,000 dollars which they can trade with as they please
 * Users can reset their portfolio to zero at any point should they wish to start afresh.
 This also deletes their trading history
 * Users can trade 17 of the top 20 cryptocurrencies